mesgjs/jsmaws/arch/ipc-protocol.md

 ### Connection Errors

-If a service process connection is lost:
+If a responder or router connection is lost:
-1. Privileged process detects connection close
+1. Operator detects connection close
-2. Privileged process marks service process as dead
+2. Operator marks process as dead
-3. Privileged process removes from affinity map
+3. Operator removes from affinity map (responders only)
-4. Privileged process spawns replacement service process
+4. Operator spawns replacement process
 5. In-flight requests to dead process are retried or failed

 ### Message Format Errors